-41. Public Assistance Programs
+4I.
+Public Assistance Programs

 AmeriCorps Service has varying effects on public assistance programs.
 It is always important to check current regulations regarding various programs before promising specific benefits to members.
 The most common public assistance programs that members may have questions about are the Supplemental Nutrition Assistance Program (SNAP), housing assistance, Medicaid and Temporary Assistance for Needy Families (TANF).
+Nevada Volunteers has developed a Member Benefits Guide that outlines many of these benefits and how eligibility for these benefits may not be impacted by participation in an AmeriCorps term of service.